YextSolutions/Wistia-Videos-Connector/README.md

 To use this app you will need to have the following before you install:

-- Your Wistia bearer token, which you can find in the API tab of Account Settings in your Wistia account
+- Your Wistia bearer token, which you can find in the API tab of Account Settings in your Wistia account.
+Note that if you need to generate a new bearer token, you must be the Account Owner.

-Follow the step-by-step instructions below to install the Discourse Connector app.
+Follow the step-by-step instructions below to install the Wistia Connector app.

 # How to Install